mmehr1988/curly-octo-guacamole/README.md

 For the reasons above, I wanted to use sound in some sort of fashion when building my portfolio.

-Per my research on portfolio design, I did not come across many developers utilizing a loading page, but for me it fit perfect.
+Per my research on portfolio design, there weren't many developers utilizing a loading page, but for me it fit perfect.

-First, if someone decides to use a loading page, it better be creative or you’re just wasting time.
-Second, if it so happens to be creative and the employer viewing it doesn’t want to wait and watch, then you and that employer aren’t meant to be.
+Working through some Udemy courses, I came across a project that showed how to create a block of small squares to light up with a random color when the users mouse hovered over the square.

-Working through some Udemy courses, there was a project that showed how to create a block of small squares to light up with a random color whenever the users mouse moved across the square.
 I must have spent a good half hour just moving my mouse over the squares before thinking if there was a way to trigger sounds along with the colors.
 I started researching and realized there actually are ways and began to figure out how to code the two together.

 In summary, I used Ableton to trigger a midi piano instrument to record piano notes.
 Each recording would represent a square block.
 When user pulls my portfolio up for the first time, there is a button that user needs to click on in order to gain access to my portfolio.
 I then created a random triggering function to choose a number between 1 & 64.
 Whenever a square gets triggered the color and the piano note associated with the square will continue to play until all the 64 squares have lit up.
-The audio generated is listening to a piano when all keys are being hit together.
-This is when user automatically gets redirected to my portfolios main page.
+Once all squares are lit up, user automatically gets redirected to the main portfolio page.
 To some this might be nothing special, but for me, this was everything.

 See below GIF showcasing the music square color landing page.